HomeScalp MicropigmentationServicesBlogReviewsAboutContact

 Best Haircuts (in order):

 2. 2.
-Short quiff with fade (26%) — Controlled volume on top, clean sides.
+Short quiff with fade - Controlled volume on top, clean sides.

 3. 3.
-Buzz cut with fade (22%) — Eliminates bulk management entirely.
+Buzz cut with fade - Easiest way to avoid bulk management.

 Styling Tips:

-Thick hair requires thinning shears and texturizing during the cut—not just clippers.
+Thick hair requires thinning shears and texturizing during the cut - not just clippers.
 Use light products (mousse or cream, not heavy pomades).
 Thick hair holds styles well but can look "too much" if not thinned properly.
 Always request texturizing.

 Avoid: All-over length without texturizing (creates helmet), very short buzz without fade (looks bulky), medium-long styles that add weight and bulk.